Ankle Fracture in Emergency Medicine Medication

 Class Summary

-Pain control is essential to quality patient care as it ensures patient comfort, promotes pulmonary toilet, and aids physical therapy regimens.
-Sedating properties of narcotics benefit patients who have sustained fractures.
+Pain control is essential to quality patient care, as it ensures patient comfort, promotes pulmonary toilet, and aids physical therapy regimens.
+Sedating properties of narcotics benefit patients who have sustained a fracture.

 Morphine sulfate (Duramorph, Astramorph, MS Contin)

-Used to achieve a desired anxiolytic and analgesic effect because easily titrated to desired level of pain control or sedation.
+Used to achieve desired anxiolytic and analgesic effects because easily titrated to desired level of pain control or sedation.
 Reversed by naloxone.

 Fentanyl citrate (Duragesic, Sublimaze)